aktyz/push_swap/README.md

 DONE => Complete parse_arg() function as per subject requirements, reading from terminal argument missing

 > PICK-UP: the solution is too long for 100 and 500 numbers :(
-	- example of input when my hardcoded sorting for 3 won't work: "67 4 9"
+	- example of input when my hardcoded sorting for 3 won't work: "67 4 9" <- this is sorted - just a reverse rotation is needed

 TODO =><br>